Xamla/rosvita-documentation/source/Calibration_Part2.rst

 **Improvement of stereo camera and hand-eye input data**

 Now, with the 200 sampled images and robot poses, you first should determine an improved stereo calibration, as well as an improved initial hand-eye matrix.
-Thereto, simply copy the captured images into a folder ``/tmp/calibration/capture/`` and run the camera and hand-eye calibration of the package **auto_calibration** (see :ref:`calibration-part1-label`):
+Thereto, simply copy the captured images into a folder ``/tmp/calibration/capture/`` and run the camera and hand-eye calibration of the package **auto_calibration** (see :ref:`Calibration Part1 <calibration-part1-label>`):

 .. code-block:: bash